ramyaponprakash/drupal/README.md

   - Drush
   - Drupal

-It takes 5-10 minutes to build or rebuild the VM from scratch on a decent broadband connection.
+It takes 5-10 minutes to build

 ## Quick Start Guide